jbuitt/jim-dot-buitt-dot-com/content/home/experience.md

     description: |2-
         Responsibilities include:

         * Serve as Lead Senior DevOps Engineer for the Assurant Emerging Channels team.
-Lead daily team standup & delegate work to other team members.
+Lead daily team standup & delegate work to other team members
-        * Provision & manage original and all new AWS infrastructure for company B2B and B2C mobile insurance applications.
+        * Provision & manage original and all new AWS infrastructure for company B2B and B2C mobile insurance applications
-        *	Write and maintain CloudFormation templates for creating and managing AWS infrastructure.
+        *	Write and maintain CloudFormation templates for creating and managing AWS infrastructure
-        *	Create & manage CI/CD process for developers and Code Pipelines in AWS to assist developer team in deploying code to DEV, QA, UAT, and PROD environments.
+        *	Create & manage CI/CD process for developers and Code Pipelines in AWS to assist developer team in deploying code to DEV, QA, UAT, and PROD environments
+        * Perform ongoing security audits of AWS infrastructure using Qualys CloudView with immediate issue mitigation and/or resolution
+        * Write and securely deploy Ansible playbooks to propagate application changes to servers
+        * Document and maintain all SOPs, HOWTOs, and release notes in Confluence

   - title: Senior Linux System Administrator
     company: Punchkick Interactive